pingcap/tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 select tidb_version();
 ```

-If you did not specify a password in the process of installation, set one now:
+If you did not specify a password during installation, set one now:

 {{< copyable "sql" >}}